The latest Council news and events

 Regulation 11, heavy motor vehicle regulations 1974

-It should be noted an overweight permit system is in place for the use of the bridges under prescribed conditions.
+It should be noted an overweight permit system is in place for the use of the above bridges by Heavy Vehicles under prescribed conditions.
 Operators should apply to:

 We are responsible for maintaining an adequate supply of safe drinking water for residents as well as providing water for fire-fighting purposes.
 We operate a public water supply that services the greater Waitangi area and Kaingaroa, and provides fire-fighting capability in these areas.